 How Benzodiazepine Use Alters the Body

-The underlying physical changes that result in benzodiazepine tolerance and withdrawal remain unknown.
-One hypothesis is that since benzodiazepines work by enhancing the neurotransmitter GABA (gamma-aminobutyric acid) at the GABA-A receptor, long-term benzodiazepine use may down-regulate GABA receptors, while discontinuation may, with time, upregulate them.
+The underlying physical changes resulting in benzodiazepine tolerance and withdrawal are unknown.
+One hypothesis is that since benzodiazepines work by enhancing the neurotransmitter GABA (gamma-aminobutyric acid) at the GABA-A receptor, long-term benzodiazepine use may down-regulate GABA receptors while discontinuation may, with time, upregulate them.
 GABA receptors are located throughout the body and have many roles.
-They are an important part of the body’s central nervous system and its response to stress.
+They are an essential part of the body’s central nervous system and stress response.

 Problems with Common Prescriber Cessation Methods